DrMadThrust/docs-swag-collection/README.md

  - Absolutely insane fast strats (we're talking like 1k attempts to get it once insane)
  - Game breaking stuff

-In case you have questions, suggestions or anything else, contakt me on Discord under DrMadThrust#5786.
+In case you have questions, suggestions or anything else, contact me on Discord under DrMadThrust#5786.

 Proceed with caution, braincells and muscle memory may be lost by just browsing this collection.